int-y1/proofs/README.md

 I submitted a [pull request](https://github.com/leanprover-community/mathlib4/pull/7027) to mathlib4 and it was merged after some fairly heavy modifications.
 The mathlib4 docs are available [here](https://leanprover-community.github.io/mathlib4_docs/Mathlib/NumberTheory/Rayleigh.html).

-This project can compile under Lean 4.10.0-rc2.
+This project can compile under Lean 4.10.0-rc2 and is not maintained anymore.
+See mathlib4 for the maintained version.

 ## SquarePyramid

 This is my attempt at formalizing Anglin's proof of the [cannonball problem](https://en.wikipedia.org/wiki/Cannonball_problem).
 My attempt was successful and I created a summary PDF ([link](SquarePyramid/cannonball_summary.pdf)).

-This project can compile under Lean 4.10.0-rc2.
+This project can compile under Lean 4.22.0-rc4.

 ## BusyLean

 Formalizing some math from [bbchallenge](https://bbchallenge.org/story) and [busycoq](https://github.com/meithecatte/busycoq).

-This project can compile under Lean 4.10.0-rc2.
+This project can compile under Lean 4.22.0-rc4.